WoodlandsCoUk/components/src/docs/05-development.md

 ## Running the project

 To use the project locally you will need install [Node.js](https://nodejs.org).

+Dependencies are managed and installed using `npm install`.

+You will need to create a `.env` file based on the `.env.example` file.

-Modules are then installed using `npm install` and finally to run the development build use `npm start`.
+Finally to run the development build use `npm start`.

 ## Configuration